FStarLang/FStar/pulse/README.md

 This repository has been designed to closely follow the Filesystem Hierarchy Standard (FHS), so that it can be used the same way in all the following cases:
-* direct use of the Pulse repository clone
+* direct use of the Pulse repository clone: after building (with `make`), Pulse is installed in the out/ directory
 * installation into a FHS-like hierarchy (e.g. `/usr/local`)
 * installation as an _opam_ package, using the _opam_ package manager for OCaml